 And although a bale of hay does not cost that much, goats seem to think they should waste a lot!
 Any hay that falls to the ground will likely be snubbed by your goats.

-If it gets wet, trampled on, sat on, or otherwise disturbed, they probably will turn up their cute little noses in disdain.
+If it gets wet, trampled on, sat on, or even barely disturbed, they probably will turn up their cute little noses in disdain.
+Goats are far pickier eaters than most people know!
 You can reduce the amount of wasted hay by serving it up in a specialized hay feeder, such as a hay feed bag that hangs inside your goat barn.

 Because we had such a wet spring, the cost of hay went up, however it is still an affordable means of feeding goats that don’t have enough browse.